 - Entry-level tech jobs should be compared by task evidence, pay/outlook context, employer language, AI workflow changes, and proof artifacts, not generic rankings.

-- Help desk, IT support, and cloud support share the Computer User Support Specialists occupation context: $61,860 median annual wage, -3.7% projected change, and 40.8 thousand annual openings in the current packet.
+- Help desk, IT support, and cloud support share the Computer User Support Specialists occupation context: $61,860 median annual wage, -3.7% projected change, and 40.8 thousand annual openings in the current analysis.

 - SOC/cybersecurity maps to Information Security Analysts context: $129,180 median annual wage, 28.5% projected change, and 16 thousand annual openings.

-- Employer-language samples are practice vocabulary only, not representative demand or previous-year movement.
+- Employer-language samples are practice vocabulary only, not representative demand or year-over-year movement.

 Fast recommendation by situation